Screeding a floor

 Puring screed on floor

 In this image you can see the process from a different angle, as to understand better the techniques.
-In order to make sure the “screeds” are level, you should put a spirit level on the aluminum straight edge.
+In order to make sure the “screeds” are level, you should place a spirit level on the aluminum straight edge.
+Pour more screed or remove it, until the layer is perfectly level.

-Work with patience, making sure the screed is level and that it covers the wires and the pipes.
+Smart Tip: Work with patience and with good judgement, making sure the screed is level and that it is thick enough to cover the wires and the pipes.

 Leveling screed